Download our complete presentation Portfolio Here

 When it comes to people, I’ve used them in designs for sawmill and logging scenes, pictures of blacksmiths, and most recently of a Yupik hunter.

-Though not as prevalent as painters and printmakers, there are many artists working in metal.
+Though not as prevalent as painters and printmakers, there are many contemporary artists working in metal.

 Where you choose to buy metal wall art will depend a lot on what you are wanting.
 And, to some degree, on your budget.